 What makes an effective workation?

 Workations can be effective plans that benefit your energy and motivation while also maintaining your productivity and job satisfaction.
 An effective workation is planned and balanced.

 Plan out how your responsibilities will be covered

 Stepping away from your day-to-day responsibilities means ensuring that those needs can be taken care of by a team member.
-The PTO by Roots plugin for Slack is an easy way to set your time off and assign colleagues to cover your @mentions.
+The PTO plugin for Slack is an easy way to set your time off and assign colleagues to cover your @mentions.
 Factor in time zone differences for team calls or deadlines, and reserve luggage space for a laptop and other work accessories you need.